dotnet/msbuild/documentation/wiki/Binary-Log.md

     //  based on the type of the error or/and type of the record or/and the frequency of the error

     // Would we decide to completely ignore some errors - we can aid better performance by not materializing the actual error message.
-    // Otherwise the error message can be materialized via the provided delegate:
+    // Otherwise the error message can be materialized via the provided method on the event argument:
-    Console.WriteLine($"Recoverable reader error: {messageFactory()}");
+    Console.WriteLine($"Recoverable reader error: {errorEventArgs.GetFormattedMessage()}");
 };

 ```